ByHeart Secures $90M Series B Financing and Achieves All of its Clinical Trial Endpoints

 In April 2020, the company completed its $70M Series A. The Series B funding was led by D1 Capital Partners with continued participation from OCV Partners, Polaris Partners, Bellco Capital, Two River and Red Sea Ventures – all of whom also invested in ByHeart's Series A – as well as new investment from AF Ventures, a leading 'better-for-you' food investor, and Gaingels, a fund dedicated to promoting inclusive leadership and social change through business.

-"We are excited to increase our investment in ByHeart at this pivotal moment," said Dan Sundheim, Founder of D1 Capital Partners.
-"We believe Ron, Mia and team have created a truly differentiated formula product that can deliver compelling benefits to babies."
+“We are excited to increase our investment in ByHeart at this pivotal moment,” said Dan Sundheim, Founder of D1 Capital Partners.
+“We invested pre-market, earlier than we typically invest, in part because we believe Ron, Mia and team have created a truly differentiated formula product that can deliver compelling benefits to babies.”

 ByHeart's founders are driven by their belief that parents deserve a partner that will support them with no compromise products and parent centric resources so they can feel proud of how they nourish their babies.
 Collectively, today's announcements underscore ByHeart's consequential work over the past five years since its founders set out to break open the conversation – and the options – around feeding and nutrition.